MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Merge-CMConflictingRecord.md

 PS XYZ:\>Merge-CMConflictingRecords -SiteCode "CM2"
 ```

-This command merges each of the conflicting records for the specified System Center Configuration Manager site.
+This command merges each of the conflicting records for the specified Configuration Manager site.

 ### Example 2: Merge records for a named conflict
 ```